Gregory Peck: Personal life

 During his first marriage, Peck had a brief affair with Spellbound co-star Ingrid Bergman.
-He confessed the affair to Brad Darrach of People in a 1987 interview, saying: "All I can say is that I had a real love for her [Bergman], and I think that's where I ought to stop...
+He confessed the affair to Brad Darrach of People in a 1987 interview, saying: "All I can say is that I had a real love for her, and I think that's where I ought to stop....
 I was young.
 She was young.
 We were involved for weeks in close and intense work."

 On New Year's Eve in 1955, the day after his divorce was final, Peck married Véronique Passani (1932–2012), a Paris news reporter who had interviewed him in 1952 before he went to Italy to film Roman Holiday.
 He asked her to lunch six months later, and they became inseparable.
 They had a son, Anthony Peck (b.
 1956), and a daughter, Cecilia Peck (b.
 1958).
-The couple remained married until Gregory Peck's death.
+The couple remained married until Peck's death.
 His son Anthony is a former husband of supermodel Cheryl Tiegs.
 Peck had grandchildren from both marriages.
 One of his grandsons from his first marriage is actor Ethan Peck.

 Peck was the owner of thoroughbred steeplechase race horses.
 In 1963, Owen's Sedge finished seventh in the Grand National.
-Another of his horses, Different Class, raced in the 1968 Grand National The horse was favored, but finished third.
+Another of his horses, Different Class, raced in the 1968 Grand National.
+The horse was favored, but finished third.

+Peck's hobbies included gardening, reading, and listening to music, including classical, opera and jazz.
+Peck and his wife often hosted dinners in support of the arts and humanitarian or social justice causes.

 Peck was Roman Catholic, and once considered entering the priesthood.
 Later in his career, a journalist asked Peck if he was a practicing Catholic.
 Peck answered: "I am a Roman Catholic.
 Not a fanatic, but I practice enough to keep the franchise.
-I don't always agree with the Pope...
-There are issues that concern me, like abortion, contraception, the ordination of women... and others."
+I don't always agree with the Pope....
+There are issues that concern me, like abortion, contraception, the ordination of women...and others."
 His second marriage was performed by a justice of the peace, not by a priest, because the Church prohibits remarriage if the first spouse is still living and the first marriage was not annulled.
-Peck was a significant fund-raiser for the missionary work of a priest friend of his (Father Albert O'Hara), and served as co-producer of a cassette recording of the New Testament with his son Stephen.
+Peck was a significant fund-raiser for the missionary work of a priest friend of his, Father Albert O'Hara, and served as co-producer of a cassette recording of the New Testament with his son Stephen.